-Are you planning for an unique trip to celebrate the Maha Shivratri festival this year?
+Are you planning an unique trip to celebrate the Maha Shivratri?
 Looking for the best places to celebrate this divine festival of India?
-You are at right place!
+If yes, then you are at the right place!

-Disciples fast and devote the day in religious fervor worshiping Lord Shiva.
+Disciples fast and devote the day to religious fervor worshiping Lord Shiva.
 Many devotees also take part in the “jaagran” organized in various Shiva temples across the country.
-Because Lord Shiva is considered as an austere god, Mahashivratri is prevalent with celibates.
-Thandai, a drink made with bhang (cannabis), almonds, and milk, is principally drunk by the devout on the day as cannabis is supposed to be favorite of Shiva.
+Because Lord Shiva is considered as an austere God, Mahashivratri is prevalent with celibates.
+Thandai, a drink made with bhang (cannabis), almonds, and milk, is principally drunk by the devout on the day as cannabis is supposed to be a favorite of Shiva.

 Why is Maha Shivratri Celebrated?

-Ardh Kumbh Mela is held at Prayag Triveni Sangam every 6 years.
-We must visit this place during Ardh Kumbh Mela once in our lifetime to take a holy dip during Mahashivratri.
-Upcoming Maha Shivratri Shahi Snan scheduled in 2021 and If you are looking for the best place to celebrate Maha Shivratri.
-Prayag can be the best choice for you in 2021.
+This year, the Kumbh Mela is held at Haridwar where you can take Mahashivratri Sahi Snan on 1th March 2022.
+We must visit this place during Kumbh Mela once in our lifetime to take a holy dip during Mahashivratri.
+Upcoming Maha Shivratri Shahi Snan scheduled in 2022 and If you are looking for the best place to celebrate Maha Shivratri.
+Haridwar can be the best choice for you in 2022.

 Places to Celebrate Maha Shivratri